Jean-Luc Godard: Political period (1968–1979)

 Godard was accused by some of harbouring anti-Semitic views: in 2010, in the lead-up to the presentation of Godard's honorary Oscar, a prominent article in The New York Times by Michael Cieply drew attention to the idea, which had been circulating through the press in previous weeks, that Godard might be an anti-Semite, and thus undeserving of the accolade.
 Cieply makes reference to Richard Brody's book Everything is Cinema: The Working Life of Jean-Luc Godard, and alluded to a previous, longer article published by the Jewish Journal as lying near the origin of the debate.
 The article also draws upon Brody's book, for example in the following quotation, which Godard made on television in 1981: "Moses is my principal enemy...Moses, when he received the commandments, he saw images and translated them.
 Then he brought the texts, he didn't show what he had seen.
 That's why the Jewish people are accursed."

 Immediately after Cieply's article was published, Brody made a clear point of criticising the "extremely selective and narrow use" of passages in his book, and noted that Godard's work approached the Holocaust with "the greatest moral seriousness".
 Indeed, his documentaries feature images from the Holocaust in a context suggesting he considers Nazism and the Holocaust as the nadir of human history.
 Godard's views become more complex regarding the State of Israel.
 In 1970, Godard travelled to the Middle East to make a pro-Palestinian film he did not complete and whose footage eventually became part of the 1976 film Ici et ailleurs.
 In this film, Godard seems to view the Palestinians' cause as one of many worldwide Leftist revolutionary movements.
-Elsewhere, Godard explicitly identified himself as an anti-Zionist but denied the accusations of anti-Semitism.
+Elsewhere, Godard explicitly identified himself as an anti-Zionist and denied accusations of anti-Semitism.

 Vietnam War

 Godard produced several pieces that directly address the Vietnam War.
-Furthermore, there are two scenes in Pierrot le fou that tackle the issue.
+There are two scenes in Pierrot le fou that tackle the issue.
 The first is a scene that takes place in the initial car ride between Ferdinand (Belmondo) and Marianne (Karina).
 Over the car radio, the two hear the message "garrison massacred by the Viet Cong who lost 115 men".
 Marianne responds with an extended musing on the way the radio dehumanises the Northern Vietnamese combatants.
 The war is present throughout the film in mentions, allusions, and depictions in newsreel footage, and the film's style was affected by Godard's political anger at the war, upsetting his ability to draw from earlier cinematic styles.

 Notably, he also participated in Loin du Vietnam (1967).
 An anti-war project, it consists of seven sketches directed by Godard (who used stock footage from La Chinoise), Claude Lelouch, Joris Ivens, William Klein, Chris Marker, Alain Resnais, and Agnès Varda.